Defensive Knives And Stopping The Threat

 It’s always better and advisable to avoid, escape or defuse any defensive situation.
 If time allows, verbal deescalation and physical boundary setting should be attempted prior to any use of force.
 Similar to the handgun, the defensive knife is a “reactive tool” called upon as a last resort to counter disparity of sex (man vs. woman), size, strength, weapons or greater numbers.

-In a lot of places a defensive knife is a 2-4inch folding knife or fixed blade that can be carried in a pocket.
+Here in the Northeast and many other jurisdictions a defensive knife is limited to a 2-4inch folding knife or fixed blade that can be carried in a pocket.
 In my experience most people who carry them don’t train consistently.
-They may attend a course but not regular knife training.
+They may have attended a course or two but don’t attend regular defensive knife training like a Filipino Martial Art.
 Considering these factors, how to stop someone with a knife can be very controversial.

 Using the defensive knife to stop an aggressor is a matter of: